signebedi/mercutio/docs/usage.md

 pip install mercutio
 ```

-Next, you can import the mercutio library:
+Next, you can import the mercutio library into the development environment of your choice:
 ```python
 import mercutio as mc
 ```